Scoil Naomh Áine, Rathgarogue, New Ross, Co. Wexford

 leave mobile phones at home

-Classroom rules will be devised in consultation with the pupils at the beginning of each school year.
+Classroom rules will be devised in collaboratively with the pupils at the beginning of each school year.

 All classroom rules will be based on the following 6 Golden Rules: